fayomihorace/django-opencv-faces-detector/README.md

 # opencv_faces_detector
-An django implementation of opencv for faces and eyes detection on images.
+A django implementation of opencv for faces and eyes detection on images.